 Fun And Engaging Art Club Ideas For Primary Schools

-Are you an art subject leader and thinking of running an after-school or lunchtime art club?
+Are you an art subject leader and thinking of running an after-school or lunchtime art club and in need of art club ideas?
 Or are you taking over an established club and looking for new ideas?

 Giving children extra opportunities to explore, engage in and enjoy creative activities is incredibly rewarding, but finding time to organise and think of activities is hard for busy teachers.